Haivision/srt/docs/features/socket-groups.md

 all unacknowledged packets, before the time to play comes for the received packets.
 If this time isn't met, packets will be dropped and your advantage of having the backup link might be impaired.
-According to the tests on the local network it turns out that the most sensible unstability timeout is about 50ms, while normally ACK timeout is 30ms, so extra 100ms latency tax seems to be an absolute minimum.
+According to the tests on the local network it turns out that the most sensible instability timeout is about 50ms, while normally ACK timeout is 30ms, so extra 100ms latency tax seems to be an absolute minimum.